Skip to main content

 image-20250319-114535.png

-When you create a plane by selecting a solid face, the plane editing dialog opens automatically.
+When a plane is created by selecting a solid face, the plane editing dialog opens automatically.

-When the Creation of Planes dialog expands to allow further editing, you can perform actions such as orienting the axis direction, naming the plane, offsetting the plane, or adding an angle for adjustment.
+When the Creation of Planes dialog is expanded for further editing, actions such as orienting the axis direction, naming the plane, applying an offset, or specifying an angular adjustment can be performed.

 image-20250320-113109.png